-Within this report, we present DWS long-term return expectations from the major asset classes.
+Within this report, we present the DWS long-term capital market assumptions as of the end of September 2020 for major asset classes.

 Click here to read the complete article.